amygdala/code-snippets/ml/kubeflow-argo/README.md

 ### Install Kubeflow + Argo on the GKE cluster

 Now you're ready to install Kubeflow and Argo.
-The order doesn't matter.

 Install Argo as described [here](https://github.com/argoproj/argo/blob/master/demo.md).

 Then install Kubeflow.
 These instructions are for version 0.2.2.
 We're following nearly the same process as described in the [quick start](https://www.kubeflow.org/docs/started/getting-started#quick-start), but we need to do an extra step.
 The example code uses the tf-jobs API `v1alpha1`, which is not the 0.2.2 default.
-So we'll build but not deploy the ksonnet app, edit the tf-jobs API info, then deploy.
+So we'll build but not deploy the ksonnet app, edit the tf-jobs API info, _then_ deploy.

-First build the ks app:
+First build the ksonnet app:

 ```sh
 export KUBEFLOW_VERSION=0.2.2; export KUBEFLOW_DEPLOY=false
 curl https://raw.githubusercontent.com/kubeflow/kubeflow/v${KUBEFLOW_VERSION}/scripts/deploy.sh | bash
 ```

 Then do the actual deployment as follows.
-If you built into a different directory than `kubeflow_ks_app`, change to that subdir instead.
+If you generated your build into a different directory than `kubeflow_ks_app`, change to that subdir instead.

 ```sh
 cd kubeflow_ks_app
 ks param set kubeflow-core tfJobVersion v1alpha1
 ks apply default
 ```

+(If you see errors, double check that you've installed ksonnet).

 ### Create a Google Cloud Storage (GCS) bucket